-Not only will you gain the business and management skills of an MBA, you’ll have the opportunity to attend Amani Institute’s Social Innovation Management program in Nairobi, Kenya, or São Paulo, Brazil.
+Not only will you gain the business and management skills of an MBA, you’ll have the opportunity to attend Amani Institute’s Social Innovation Management program in India or São Paulo, Brazil.
 There, you will obtain intensive global experience in cross-boundary work.

 What you’ll learn in the social innovation program

 - Leadership and management skills

 Need flexibility?
 In the social innovation management program, you'll earn your MBA online and through the Amani Institute.

 Learning doesn’t get more innovative than this.